masasam/ansible-setup-server/roles/postfix/files/README.md

-# postfix と dovecot で virtualmailuser
+# virtualmailuser with postfix and dovecot

-arch linux postfix パッケージは既に SASL のサポートを有効にしてコンパイルされているので、SASL 認証を使う場合、2 つの選択肢があります
+arch linux Since the postfix package has already been compiled with SASL support enabled,

-cyrus-sasl パッケージを使う。
+there are two choices when using SASL authentication.

-Dovecot を有効にして (Dovecot の認証だけでなく) Postfix の認証を処理させる。
+1.Use the cyrus-sasl package.

-今回は cyrus-sasl なしのパターンで構築する
+2.Enable Dovecot to handle Postfix authentication.

-STARTTLS POP3S で構築する
+Construct with a pattern without cyrus-sasl this time Build with STARTTLS POP3S

 ## postfix